SoftwareAG/webmethods-b2b-examples/receive-edi-as2/README.md

 1. Import the postname collection - <link here> and modify Message-Id in the Request header and submit it to the Inbound channel URL.
 ![](https://github.com/patelshashank/webmethods-b2b-examples/blob/master/receive-edi-as2/images/postman.png)

+1. Place an EDI 855 file on your FTP.
+Your FTP acts as a back-end Application.

 1. Log on to B2B Cloud and select the transactions to see the transaction entries as shown below
 ![](https://github.com/patelshashank/webmethods-b2b-examples/blob/master/receive-edi-as2/images/b2btransactions.png)